dbolotov/human_activity_recognition_with_vw/README.md

 ####TODO
 - [x] build classification report with scikits http://scikit-learn.org/dev/modules/generated/sklearn.metrics.classification_report.html#sklearn.metrics.classification_report
 - [x] use importance weighting for highly misclassified samples
-- [x] use cost for misclassified classes
+- [x] use cost for misclassified classes - this did not work, probably implemented wrong
 - [x] vw - write python script to convert .csv to .vw format
+- [ ] read original paper for the dataset
 - [ ] compare to benchmark in original study
 - [ ] create plots of performance metrics, etc
 - [ ] look at data and create histogram of class distribution (use Excel)